 How to end a while loop in Python

 Learn how to end a while loop in Python.
-Discover break statements, tips, real-world examples, and how to debug common errors.
+Discover different methods, tips, real-world applications, and how to debug common errors.

-Here, you'll learn several techniques, including the break statement and boolean flags.
-You'll also find real-world applications, tips, and debugging advice to help you write more efficient, reliable code.
+In this article, we'll explore techniques like the break statement and boolean flags.
+We'll also cover real-world applications, practical tips, and debugging advice to help you master loop control.

 Using a boolean condition to end a while loop